 The legal and technical situations pertinent to each of our clients vary widely, and there is no 'one size fits all' form of RFI or RFP.
-There is a certain thought process, however, that walks through the considerations necessary for compiling a case specific understanding of the requirements to be described in these documents.
+There is a certain thought process, however, that walks through the considerations necessary for compiling a project-specific understanding of the requirements to be described in these documents.
 To frame this thought process, we set forth below a very simple hypothetical fact pattern to walk through the various considerations.
 We have opted to approach this from the producing party's viewpoint, yet with sufficient information that should show how to "tailor" an RFI or RFP for your particular situation.
+It would be a mistake to simply copy these samples and submit them as your RFI or RFP and if you do so, the vendors will likely reject them.